Virtual Headache Specialist

 How well does Relivion work?

--Complete pain freedom at 2 hours: 46% of patients in Relivion group vs. 11.8% of patients in the sham (placebo) group.
-78% of patients who became pain free at 2 hours had sustained pain freedom at 24 hours.
-So it appears to provide a highly effective treatment for delivering pain freedom at two hours and sustained pain freedom at 24 hours.
+Clinical studies as an acute migraine treatment reported complete pain freedom at 2 hours in 46% of patients in the Relivion group vs. 11.8% of patients in the sham (placebo) group.
+78% of those patients who became pain free at 2 hours had sustained pain freedom at 24 hours.
+Furthermore, 76% of patients in the Relivion group vs. 32% in the sham group had significant pain relief (so maybe not gone completely, but much less severe headache pain).

 What are the side effects of Relivion?